adonisjs/v5-docs/content/guides/models/factories.md

 summary: Use model factories to generate fake data in bulk.
 Usually helpful during tests and seeding database with random data
 ---

 Have you ever written tests, in which the first **15-20 lines** of each test are dedicated to just setting up the database state by using multiple models?
-With model factories, you can extract all this setup to a dedicated file and then write the bare minimum code to setup the database state.
+With model factories, you can extract all this set up to a dedicated file and then write the bare minimum code to set up the database state.

 By the end of this guide, you will know: